rob-blackbourn/blog-react-python/README.md

 # Step 3

-The last step is to pretty up the application.
+We tidy up step 2 to provide a pretty loading screen and generate some matrices.